UJWALGUPTA/CodeCrew/GETTING_STARTED.md

 #### Web3 Connection Issues

-- Ensure you're connected to the Base Sepolia testnet in your wallet
+- Ensure you're connected to the Pharos Testnet (Chain ID: 688688) in your wallet
-- Verify that your wallet has Base Sepolia ETH for gas fees
+- Verify that your wallet has Pharos Testnet tokens for gas fees
-- Check that your `VITE_BASE_RPC_URL` is correct in the `.env` file
+- Check that your `VITE_BASE_RPC_URL` is correct in the `.env` file (should be `https://testnet.dplabs-internal.com`)

 ### Getting Help